crack666/paf2024/README.md

 - **Asynchronous Processing:** Support for both synchronous and asynchronous task execution
 - **Progress Tracking:** Monitor real-time progress of long-running tasks with visual indicators
 - **User Management:** Create, update, and manage users with their assigned tasks
-- **Real-time Notifications:** Receive and manage real-time notifications for task events via WebSocket
+- **Real-time Notifications:** Receive and manage real-time notifications for task events, deadlocks, and system alerts via WebSocket
 - **Task Status Visualization:** View task taskStatus with intuitive icons and real-time updates
 - **Task Queue Management UI:** Filter and view tasks by taskStatus with automatic data refreshing